rubytogether/rubytogether.org/app/views/news/2016-06-30-june-2016-monthly-update.html.md

 ---
-summary: "RubyTogether paid for 119.6 hours of work, and had 7 new members join.
+summary: "Ruby Together paid for 119.6 hours of work, and had 7 new members join.
 Work this month includes RubyGems 2.6.6, Bundler 1.13 pre-release, and an array of minor improvements thanks to our Google Summer of Code students."
 ---

 <% title "June 2016 Monthly Update" %>

-Welcome to the June 2016 monthly update for RubyTogether!
+Welcome to the June 2016 monthly update for Ruby Together!
 In the last month, we paid for 119.6 hours of work, and had 6 new members join.
 Our work this month includes RubyGems 2.6.6, Bundler 1.13 pre-release, and an array of minor improvements thanks to our Google Summer of Code students.

 ## ruby together news

 ### tools for our tools

-We worked on two meta tools, [How Is](https://github.com/duckinator/how_is) for checking the status of issues and pull requests, and [Patronus](https://github.com/patronus-io/patronus) for testing and merging pull requests.
+We worked on two meta tools: [How Is](https://github.com/duckinator/how_is) for checking the status of issues and pull requests, and [Patronus](https://github.com/patronus-io/patronus) for testing and merging pull requests.
 Their broad goal is to take some of the legwork out of maintaining Bundler and RubyGems.

 ### summer of coders

 Our Google Summer of Code ([GSoC](https://developers.google.com/open-source/gsoc/)) students have done an array of work including an initial release of the plugin system, Bundler's site redesign, and resolving many [other issues](https://github.com/bundler/bundler/issues?utf8=%E2%9C%93&q=label%3AGSoC%20).
-They going pretty strong as we head into GSoC's midterms.
+They are going pretty strong as we head into GSoC's midterms.
 We also got approval for a second set of summer assistance, and so next month we will be working with a team from [Rails Girls Summer of Code](http://railsgirlssummerofcode.org/blog/2016-06-24-more-teams-aye).

 ### new members

-We had a total of 7 new members this month, including 5 developers: Joseph Method Daisuke Goto, George Claghorn, Joseph D. Marhee, and Aditya Sanghi.
+We had a total of 7 new members this month, including 5 developers: Joseph Method, Daisuke Goto, George Claghorn, Joseph D. Marhee, and Aditya Sanghi.
 The 2 companies that joined this month are: [Powershop](http://www.powershop.co.nz/) and [Envato](https://envato.com)

 ## bundler news